DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Scaling:** Solidified the use of the `scale()` function as a simple yet effective way to create interactive effects like zooming.

 ---

+#### CSS EFFECTS CHALLENGE - Custom Fonts & Transformations

+### Course Step Number: 386

+### Date Researched: 2025-08-04

+### Key Learnings:

+- **Web Fonts:** Gained practical experience in using `<link>` tags to import custom fonts, which are a key component of modern web design.
+- **Applying Fonts with CSS:** Confirmed how to apply the imported fonts using the `font-family` property.
+- **Transformations on `:hover`:** Solidified the ability to combine multiple transformations (like `scale` and `rotate`) to create more dynamic and engaging hover effects.

+### Final Commentary:

+This challenge provided an opportunity to apply knowledge from previous lessons in a creative and independent manner.
+The successful implementation of custom fonts and the customization of hover effects demonstrate a strong understanding of foundational CSS principles.

+---